bi-labor/es-mssql/mssql-bi-software-intro.md

   - You specified incorrect length for in the flat file source connection details.
 - "The integration service execution takes too long"
   - If you have multiple sort actions, they may use a lot of memory.
 Force execution of the steps after each other by specifying a dependency in the control flow view (disables parallelism).
+- When running the IS process in Visual studio it complains about "file being used".
+  - Close Visual Studio.
+Start the Task Manager, and kill the "IS Debug Host" processes.
+Re-open the solution in Visual Studio and try again.

 ## Reporting Services project